taland/gltf/README.md

 # glTF (C11)

-This repository is an early C11 + CMake skeleton for a `gltf` static library and a small example.
+Minimal C11 + CMake project that builds a `gltf` static library, a small example, and tests.

 ## Build